Reduce size of classification ensemble model

 You can predict classifications using the

 cens in the same way as when you use

-contain training data, you cannot perform some actions, such as cross
+does not contain training data, you cannot perform certain tasks, such as

 View Size of Compact Classification Ensemble